qnlydd/hello-world/README.md

 # for my love
-my GF is go abroad to study,so I do this to record my feeling and my wish to her.
+my GF is go abroad to study,
+so I do this to record my feeling and my wish to her.